-- You will be asked to lie on your front, on the MRI scan table.
-Your feet will go into the scanner first and you will be able to look out of the scanner.
-The radiographer is able to see you at all times during the scan - A piece of equipment called a coil (resembling a large foam pad) will be placed on your back in order to acquire the images - The MRI radiographer will administer the Buscopan® - As the scanner makes a lot of noise, you will also be provided with earplugs and headphones to protect your ears during the scan.
-You will also be given a call button so that you can contact the radiographer if you need to during the scan - You will then be positioned in the scanner and the scan will begin.
-During the scan, you will be asked to follow some breathing instructions which requires you to hold your breath for up to 20 seconds - In total, the scan will take approximately 20 minutes to complete - During the scan, it is possible to experience tingling in the hands and feet and you may experience an increase in body temperature.
+- You will be asked to lie on your back, on the MRI scan table.
+You will be offered a cushion for support under your knees. - A piece of equipment called a Coil (resembling a large foam pad) will be placed on your abdomen to acquire the images. - The MRI Radiographer will administer the Buscopan®. - As the scanner makes a lot of noise, you will also be provided with earplugs and headphones to protect your ears during the scan.
+You will also be given a call button so

+- that you can contact the Radiographer if you need to.
+The radiographer can see you at all times during the scan. - You will then be positioned in the scanner and the scan will begin.
+During the scan, you will be asked to follow some breathing instructions which requires you to hold your breath for up to 20 seconds. - In total, the scan will take approximately 20 minutes to complete. - During the scan, it is possible to experience tingling in the hands and feet and you may experience an increase in body temperature.
 These are normal sensations.
 Please use the call button if you feel uncomfortable.